 Car park closures

-Clayton Station Haughton Road car park (eastern end) will reopen from Thursday 26 January 2017.
+Clayton Station Haughton Road car park (eastern end) has reopened with approximately 147 spaces.

 Pedestrian access changes

-There will be a full closure of the pedestrian crossing on the western side of Clayton Road in place from 9:00pm Friday 6 January to 4:00am Monday 13 February 2017.
+The pedestrian crossing on the western side of Clayton Road is temporarily closed until 4:00am Monday 13 February 2017.

-In addition there will be a minor diversion of the pedestrian crossing on the eastern side of Clayton Road from 10:00pm Friday 10 February to 4:00am Monday 6 March 2017.
-There will be signage in place along with traffic management measures during peak periods.
+In addition, a minor diversion of the pedestrian crossing on the eastern side of Clayton Road will be in place from 10:00pm Friday 10 February to 4:00am Monday 6 March 2017.
+Signage is in place along with traffic management measures during peak periods.

 The shared use path located on the south side of Carinish Road, between Flora Road and Madeleine Road is now closed until mid-2018.
 This is to enable safe access to the rail corridor for construction of the new elevated rail structure over Clayton Road.
 Detour signs are in place at either end of the closure directing pedestrians and cyclists to cross to the north side of Carinish Road.